TZstatsADS/Fall2016-proj4-Jessrinachen/README.md

 ![words](https://github.com/TZstatsADS/Fall2016-proj4-Jessrinachen/blob/master/figs/words.png)

-+ Project summary: In this project, we want to find the association between the features and lyrics then rank the possible words.
++ Project Summary: In this project, we want to find the association between the features and lyrics then rank the possible words.
 I considered two method to build the recommendation system: 1.
 Similarity Matrix(cosine distance) 2.
 Topic Models.

 + Part1: Association Pattern